sdeeg-pivotal/rabbitmq-jms-samples/rabbitmq-jms-boot-cli/README.md

 This is a Spring Boot application that makes use of the JMS API as exposed by the RabbitMQ JMSClient.

+Note:  This app has a dependency on a version of the RabbitMQ JMSClient >=1.4.7, which as of this writing (20160204) is the current SNAPSHOT version in the private RabbitMQ repository.

 ##Running

 The client is a Java application.
 It is "self-executing", meaning you can run it with the java -jar command.